tschutter/tschutter.github.io/pages/2018-bikepack-of-the-ct.rst

 Segment 26 had plenty of singletrack with some hike-a-bike caused by elevation.

-Passed unrecognized guy again.
+I passed the unrecognized guy again.
 He thinks that he will finish on Thursday.

 Passed a middle aged blonde woman from Colorado Springs who is thru hiking.
 She started at the end of July, and she thinks she will finish on Thursday.

-Peed in the ???
-Wilderness area at lunch.

 Just as I was pulling out after lunch, the blonde woman caught up with me.
 She said that a bear ate all of her food at Bear Creek in the